dksoni392/Tcp-ip_Networking_Simulator/README.md

-A Tcp/ip protocol based Networking simulator which having full stack of layers involving communication which is Application layer, Transport layer, Network layer, Datalink layer, Physical layer. this is my semester project which i did in a group of 3 student. this project uses the Python programming language. all detailed description is attached in specifiacation file.
+A Tcp/ip protocol based Networking simulator which having full stack of layers involving while communication which is Application layer, Transport layer, Network layer, Datalink layer, Physical layer. this is my semester project which i did in a group of 3 student. this project uses the Python programming language. all detailed description is attached in specifiacation file.